A model helps researchers look at optimal ways to mine phosphate rock sustainably.

-- Even if 100 percent of the phosphorus in our human waste was recycled, mining of phosphorus would only be reduced about 16 percent; recycling 100 percent of food waste would reduce mining by 5 percent.
-Recycling has such a low effect on conservation because recycled phosphorus is subject to much of the same losses in the food system as is fertilizer.
+- Even if 100 percent of the phosphorus in our human waste was recycled, mining of phosphorus would only be reduced about by 16 percent; recycling 100 percent of food waste would reduce mining by 5 percent.
+Recycling has such a low effect on conservation because recycled phosphorus is subject to much of the same losses in the food system as fertilizer.
 Thus, although recycling is still part of the solution, it is much better to reduce the amount of waste we produce in the first place.

 - If the world had to depend entirely upon phosphorus other than from mining, it would only be able to support about one-third of the current world population, using current levels of usage and recycling efficiency.

 - However, if we substantially increased our efficiency, it would be possible to support about twice the current world population.